 - To perform research and analyse the use of, or interest in, our products, services and content

-- To support our business with tasks such as data analysis, audits, fraud monitoring and prevention, developing new products, improving or enhancing our services, identifying new trends and developments, determining effectiveness of our work and services and operating and expanding our business activities
+- To support our business with tasks such as data analysis, audits, fraud monitoring and prevention, developing new products, improving or enhancing our services, identifying new trends and developments, research, determining effectiveness of our work and services and operating and expanding our business activities

 - As we believe it to be necessary or appropriate under applicable law, including outside of the country of residence to comply with legal process, to respond to requests from the public or government authorities, including outside of the country of residence, or to comply with specific code(s) related to the industry requirements and disclosure